-(From the Anchorage Press.
+(Originally published in the Anchorage Press, June, 2000.
 All audio unique to Primer for a Descent Into Novelty, Esalen, March, 1996)

 I first heard of Terence McKenna in 1993 while Overseeing an illicit marijuana Farm in northern California.